gStarhigh/pro3/README.md

 - All testing printscreens can be found [here](https://github.com/gStarhigh/pro3/tree/main/documentation/testing)

 ### Account name
 - If you are a new user and creates an account that does not exist, you can choose your pincode and your account is correctly saved to the google sheet.
+The account name cannot be empty or only contain numbers.
     <details>
     <summary>Printscreen of new user</summary>
     <img src="documentation/testing/new_account.png">